 Applying for financial aid should not be a complicated and worrisome process.
 To that end, Kaplan University offers detailed information to guide you through the financial aid process.
 As an accredited learning institution, Kaplan University helps qualified students apply for and receive Title IV federal financial aid for many of our degree programs.*

 Kaplan University has provided a guide to help you through the financial aid process.
-Track your progress through each of the steps.
+The getting started with financial aid pdf will help you track your progress through each of the steps.
 Important federal student aid information is also accessible on the U.S. Department of Education Federal Student Aid website.